LuisLoschi/LuisLoschi/README.md

 I'm Luis, a passionate tech enthusiast who believes in using technology to solve real-world problems.

-- 🎓 I'm currently studing postgraduate degree in AI Science at FIAP
+- 🎓 I'm currently studing postgraduate degree in AI Data Scientist at FIAP
 - 📚 I'm currently studying back-end technologies
 - 👯 I’m looking to collaborate on open source/commercial projects